Drewrwhite/data_week_8/README.md

 - You don't need a lookup for _airlines_ and _airports_ since we use their IATA as dimension keys
 - Link to the _passengers_ dimension by its surrogate key
 - You need to perform a lookup to the _passengers_ dimension
-- Load all teh tickets
+- Load all the tickets

 <br><br>